-Internal human resources policies and practices
+Internal human resources practices

-- Worker recruitment: Our workers freely and voluntarily enter into employment agreements with the Company. - Unionized employees: At Santa Elena and La Encantada, unionized employees are referred by the local union and they independently sign job applications with the Company.
-At San Dimas, in lieu of job applications, workers sign employment agreements to abide by the terms of their union's collective bargaining agreement. - Non-unionized employees: For our non-union employees, including SEPIMISA security employees, the Company has a standard job application and employment agreement across all sites and offices in Mexico whereby employees voluntarily accept the employment terms and conditions. - Confirming ages: All currently active mine sites are in Mexico, which expressly prohibits the employment of people under the age of 18 for mining operations.
+- Worker recruitment: Our workers freely and voluntarily enter into employment agreements with the Company. - Unionized employees: At all our sites, unionized employees are referred by the local unions and they independently sign job applications to confirm and document that they are voluntarily seeking employment with the Company, meet the legal age requirements to work in the mining industry in Mexico, and, upon hire, voluntarily express their intention to join the relevant Union at their place of work.

+- Non-unionized employees: For our non-union employees, including SEPIMISA employees, the Company has a standard job application and employment agreement across all sites and offices in Mexico whereby employees voluntarily accept the employment terms and conditions. - Confirming ages: All currently active mine sites are in Mexico, which expressly prohibits the employment of people under the age of 18 for mining operations.
 The Company confirms the age of all employees by requiring the presentation of national ID cards to verify age and identity during the hiring process.
+Starting in May 2025, mine site HR departments also verify these national ID cards through the public online registry of the National Electoral Institute.
 Additionally, the minimum age to join any of our sites' local unions is 18 years of age.
 The ages and identities of all contracted service providers are likewise confirmed before the contractor is allowed on site.